 Plus, all the data on Apple Homekit is end-to-end encrypted and synced to your devices via your iCloud account.

-Let’s find out how you can connect Eufy’s doorbell with HomeKit and offer some alternatives at the end.
+Let’s find out how you can connect Eufy’s doorbell with HomeKit and offer some alternatives.

 The current state of Eufy Video Doorbell integration with Apple HomeKit